 The most well-known nagas in Hinduism are Shesha, Vasuki, and Takshaka.
-Shesha or Ananta is a naga who supports Narayana or Lord Vishnu, acting as his steed as he lies on the cosmic ocean where the world rests.
+Shesh, also known as Ananta, supports Lord Vishnu, acting as his steed as he lies on the cosmic ocean.

 Vasuki is the Lord of Serpents.
-This naga was used as a rope to churn the oceans during Sagar Manthan, when Lord Shiva carried out the cosmic dance of creation.
+This naga was used as a rope to churn the oceans during Sagar Manthan.
+This was when Lord Shiva carried out the cosmic dance of creation.
 During this key event of Hindu cosmology, Kamadhenu the cow was born and Nandi the bull drank Vasuki's venom to save Lord Shiva and all of creation.